futureaus/servue/README.md

 export default {
     components: {
-        parent //layouts can be multiple layers deep
+        parent //layouts can be nested, just provide the correct slots }
-    }
 }
 </script>